 Professor of Social Economics, Management, UTS Business School

 Jock Collins is a Professor of Social Economics and member of the UTS Centre for Business and Social Innovation at the University Technology, Sydney.
 He is the author or co-author of tne books, and over 100 articles in international and national academic journals and book chapters.
 His work has been translated in French, German, Japanese, Arabic, Dutch, Chinese, Swedish, Turkish, Italian and Portuguese.

 Professor of Education, Western Sydney University, Australia

-CEO, Settlement Services International, Australia
+Settlement Services International, Australia